-Each SNU-NPB-MD benchmark has specific restrictions on the number of command queues that can be used depending on its data and task decomposition strategies, as documented in Table II.
-Also, the amount of work assigned per command queue differs per benchmark.
-That is, some create constant work per application, and the work per command queue decreases for more queues; others create constant work per command queue, and the work per application increases for more queues.
-To use more command queues than the available devices in the program, one could write a simple roundrobin queue-device scheduler, but an in-depth understanding of the device architecture and node topology is needed for ideal scheduling.
-Also, some kernels have different devicespecific launch configuration requirements depending on the resource limits of the target devices; and, by default, these configurations are specified only at kernel launch time.
+Bench.
+Classes Cmd. queues OpenCL scheduler option(s) BT S,W,A, B Square: 1,4 SCHED_EXPLICIT_REGION, clSetKernelWorkGroupInfo CG S,W,A, B,C Power of 2: 1,2,4 SCHED_EXPLICIT_REGION EP S,W,A, B,C,D Any: 1,2,4 SCHED_KERNEL_EPOCH, SCHED_COMPUTE_BOUND FT S,W,A Power of 2: 1,2,4 SCHED_EXPLICIT_REGION, clSetKernelWorkGroupInfo MG S,W,A, B Power of 2: 1,2,4 SCHED_EXPLICIT_REGION SP S,W,A, B,C Square: 1,4 SCHED_EXPLICIT_REGION use more command queues than the available devices, one could write a simple round-robin queue-device scheduler, but an in-depth understanding of the device architecture and node topology is needed for ideal scheduling.
+Also, some kernels have different device-specific launch configuration requirements depending on the resource limits of the target devices; and, by default, these configurations are specified only at kernel launch time.
 Moreover, such kernels are conditionally launched with different configurations depending on the device type (CPU or GPU).
 In order to dynamically choose the ideal kernel-device mapping, a scheduler will need the launch configuration information for all the target devices before the actual launch itself.